mauris/concrete/readme.md

 ###Usage - PHAR Binary

 You can use Concrete as a standalone PHAR binary.
+Either

+1) Download from the [Release](https://github.com/mauris/concrete/releases) page; or,
-Simply follow the instructions found in "Building Concrete" and you will get a `concrete.phar` archive readily for your use.
+2) Follow the instructions found in "Building Concrete" to build the `concrete.phar`.

 ##Building Concrete